osu-crypto/libOTe/AUDIT.md

   base-choice family and checks that both parties retain one map.
 - The test confirms that split descendants share the same map and that the receiver rejects a replacement map seed.

+## AUD-165: Silent triples omitted malicious-check base choices

+Status: fixed

+Affected code:

+- `SilentOtTriple::baseCount()`.
+- `SilentOtTriple::hasBaseOts()`.

+Concern:

+The triple wrapper sampled the PPRF receiver choices but used a reversed comparison when extending them to the complete Silent base-OT count.
+In malicious mode, the returned choice vector therefore omitted the 128 base OTs used by the Ferret consistency check.
+The wrapper also queried the embedded base extender rather than the installed Silent correlations when reporting base readiness.

+Impact:

+Externally supplied base OTs could not initialize malicious Silent triples or
+OLEs: the Silent receiver rejected the incomplete choice vector.
+A valid externally installed correlation set was also reported as unavailable.

+Resolution:

+The receiver choice vector is now extended until it reaches the complete Silent base-OT count.
+The wrapper's readiness query now delegates to `hasBaseCors()` on the embedded Silent sender or receiver.
+These changes occur only during setup and do not affect the expansion, compression, or hashing loops.

+Verification:

+- `SilentOtTriple_Audit_test` installs externally generated malicious base OTs for both Triple and OLE configurations.
+- The test requires both roles to report the correlations ready, executes the malicious protocol, and verifies the resulting Triple and OLE correlations.
+- The focused test passes in Release AVX2 and scalar builds.